 Nevertheless, the annual report of BHP Billiton has covered useful information fully explained.
 But all the information should be included with simple statements understandable by an intended user.
 The company has complied with each regulation to cover up all material information.

 At the annual general meeting, I would like to ask the auditor of BHP Billiton about the matters in relation to the internal investigation of whistleblowers.
 I will also ask about the results of the mechanism.
-I will also for any deficiency in the internal control and if it is there then I will ask for an explanation in detail and any material weakness (Spira and Page, 2010).
-I will also ask for any unadjusted error schedule which has been disagreed with by management and the reason for not correcting such error.
+I will also for any deficiency in the internal control and if it is there, I will ask for an explanation in detail and any material weakness (Spira and Page, 2010).
+I will also ask for any unadjusted error schedule that management has disagreed with and the reason for not correcting such an error.

 List of References

 Arens, A.A., Elder, R.J. and Beasley, M.S., 2013.
 Auditing and assurance services.
 Pearson Higher Ed.

 BHP, 2017.BHP Billiton annual report, 2017.available at https://www.bhp.com/-/media/documents/investors/annual-reports/2017/bhpannualreport2017.pdf. accessed on 15.09.2018

 Boiral, O., Heras-Saizarbitoria, I. and Brotherton, M.C., 2017.
 Assessing and improving the quality of sustainability reports: The auditors’ perspective.
 Journal of Business Ethics, pp.1-19.

 Chan, D.Y. and Vasarhelyi, M.A., 2018.
 Innovation and practice of continuous auditing.
 In Continuous Auditing: Theory and Application (pp. 271-283).
 Emerald Publishing Limited.

 Dechow, P.M., Ge, W., Larson, C.R. and Sloan, R.G., 2011.
 Predicting material accounting misstatements.
 Contemporary accounting research, 28(1), pp.17-82.